jeremy-w/ayadn/README.md

 ### Running multiple accounts

-- first, run `ayadn reset` if you're already running AyaDN
+- first, do a `ayadn reset` if you're already running AyaDN
 - main idea: one AyaDN folder per account
 - change the name of the ayadn folder to @yourusername
-- replace "me" in `config.yml` by yourusername (without "@")
+- replace "me" in `config.yml` by your username (without "@")
 - of course, place each unique token in their respective files

 ### Configuration